MARIS: Marine Open-Vocabulary Instance Segmentation with Geometric Enhancement and Semantic Alignment: Experiments And Results

 \paragraph{Qualitative Performance on Visual-Geometric Fusion.} The qualitative comparisons in \cref{fig:pic_vis_feats} demonstrate that integrating visual and geometric information consistently outperforms using either modality alone.

 \paragraph{Qualitative Performance on Segmentation Maps.} In the successful cases (\cref{fig:pic_vis_seg}(a)), we compare our method with other state-of-the-art approaches, namely FCCLIP and EOV-Seg.
 For diverse underwater organisms like Abalone, Atlantic Spadefish, and Blacktail Butterflyfish, our method demonstrates superior segmentation performance.
+More qualitative results are in the Appendix I.

 \paragraph{Fault Cases Analysis \& Comparison.} As shown in the failure case (\cref{fig:pic_vis_seg}(b)), our model misclassifies \texttt{Anyperodon Leucogrammicus} as \texttt{Peacock Grouper} or \texttt{Coral Hind}, mainly due to their grouper-like morphology with colorful, patterned bodies.
 This highlights the need for future models to better disentangle visual similarity from semantic distinctiveness.